 So I’ve come to the conclusion that I was a resident Baltimorean in another life.
-The city affectionately known as “Charm City” captured my heart about 6 years ago, and hasn’t let up since.
+The city affectionately known as “Charm City” captured my heart in 2007, and hasn’t let up since.
 I cheer for the Ravens & Orioles, and even got my Masters from Johns Hopkins.
 And did I mention the food?
 The city definitely has a permanent spot on my “favorite things” list.

 Baltimore gets a bad rap for being a city without much going for it, but that couldn’t be further from the truth.
 Yea sure, there’s obvious signs of poverty, neglect and urban blight, but what major city doesn’t contend with that?
 (Yes, Philly, NYC, Boston, Chicago, L.A, Detroit, Newark and more, I’m talking about all of you).
 I was born and raised in New Jersey, a state that knows all about extremes when it comes to social, cultural and economic disparity, so for me, Baltimore’s many faces are quite familiar.
 And they’re all beautiful, and humbling.

 So why did I become such a big fan?
-Well, it all started during one random October weekend, when my hubby and I decided to take a road trip to Baltimore, and we stumbled upon the most amazing street festival I’ve ever seen in the Northeast.
-We’ve been making the trek every first weekend of October since.
+Well, it all started during one random October weekend, when I decided to take a road trip to Baltimore, and I stumbled upon the most amazing street festival I’ve ever seen in the Northeast.
+I’ve been making the trek every first weekend of October since.